vectordotdev/vector/STYLE.md

 In general, there are both a few rules and a few suggestions to follow when it comes to writing a (good) log message:

 - Messages must be written in English.
-No preference on which specific English dialect is used e.g.
-  American English, British English, Canadian English, etc.
+No preference on which specific English dialect is used for example American English, British English, Canadian English, etc.
 - Sentences must be capitalized, and end with a period.
 - Proper spelling and grammar when possible.
 Not all of us are native English speakers, and so this is simply an ask, but not a hard requirement.
-- Identifiers, or passages of note, should be called out by some means i.e. wrapping them in backticks or quotes.
+- Identifiers, or passages of note, should be called out by some means that is wrapping them in backticks or quotes.
 Wrapping with special characters can be helpful in drawing the users eye to anything of importance.
 - If it's longer than one or two sentences, it's probably better suited as a single sentence briefly explaining the event, with a link to external documentation that explains further.